 - Diversity Abroad

 Top 10 Things To Do While Living & Teaching in Yakutia, Russia

 Kristine Bolt, a graduate of the International TEFL Academy (ITA), shares her experience on the top 10 must-see attractions in Yakutia, Russia, specifically from the perspective of an English teacher.

 Written By: Kristine Bolt | Updated: July 11, 2023

 I don't know how anyone could ever be bored living in Yakutia, not if they embrace the climate and aren't total cheapskates.

-You guessed it; in this, the final article of my ambassadorship, the time has come for me to give you the top ten list of things to do here.
-Nine of the items on this list are things to do in Yakutia but at the end I've added one to-do for Siberia, part of which isn't in Yakutia.
+You guessed it, the time has come for me to give you the top ten list of things to do here.
+Nine of the items on this list are things to do in Yakutia but at the end, I've added one to-do for Siberia, part of which isn't in Yakutia.

 I've presented this list in order of season so please don't assume that any one of these things is better than the others.
 I've enjoyed every single one of them myself.
 Where possible, I've put the cost of the excursion in Russian rubles, ₽.
 One ruble equates to about US$60.